All steps completed - you're finished

 While DSCR loans are an excellent option for many investors, they might not be the perfect fit for everyone.
 Here are some popular alternatives to consider:

-Bank statement loans allow borrowers to qualify based on their business or personal bank statements instead of tax returns.
+Bank statement loans allow borrowers to qualify based on their business or personal bank statements.
 These loans are ideal for self-employed individuals or small business owners with irregular income streams.

 Feature | DSCR Loan | Bank Statement Loan |